ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Mastering JavaScript Streams: The Hidden Power Behind Efficient Data Handling - <a href="https://blog.stackademic.com/mastering-javascript-streams-the-hidden-power-behind-efficient-data-handling-6c2ea5d19d02?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kainat Nafees`**

+<blockquote>How I Learned to Tame Gigabytes Without Freezing My App
+Continue reading on Stackademic »</blockquote>

+<h3>2.
+JavaScript Event Loop Explained — How JavaScript Actually Works Behind the Scenes - <a href="https://blog.stackademic.com/javascript-event-loop-explained-how-javascript-actually-works-behind-the-scenes-59abf9868ba8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Prashant Dhakad`**

+<blockquote>If you’ve ever wondered how JavaScript manages to handle multiple things at once despite being single-threaded, you’re not alone.
+Every…
+Continue reading on Stackademic »</blockquote>

+<h3>3.
+10 Browser APIs You Should Use in 2025 (Idle, View Transitions, etc.) - <a href="https://medium.com/@rizqimulkisrc/10-browser-apis-you-should-use-in-2025-idle-view-transitions-etc-025ecd4127c2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rizqi Mulki`**

+<blockquote>A developer’s hands trembled slightly as the deployment went live.
+Three months of work, thousands of lines of code, and everything hinged…
+Continue reading on Medium »</blockquote>

+<h3>4.
 From Node.js to Deno: 7 Reasons Deno Will Overtake Node in the Next 2 Years - <a href="https://mind-to-machine.medium.com/from-node-js-to-deno-7-reasons-deno-will-overtake-node-in-the-next-2-years-f45472056476?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mind to Machine`**

 <blockquote>Why the next generation of JavaScript runtime might finally fix what Node.js got wrong.
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>5.
 The Hidden Side of JavaScript: Mastering Memory Management Like a Pro - <a href="https://javascript.plainenglish.io/the-hidden-side-of-javascript-mastering-memory-management-like-a-pro-72a87c46977d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Prashant Dhakad`**

 <blockquote>When we write JavaScript, we often focus on logic, algorithms, and performance — but rarely do we stop to think about how memory is…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>6.
 The Hidden Power of JavaScript Generators: How I Stopped Writing Messy Async Code Forever - <a href="https://javascript.plainenglish.io/the-hidden-power-of-javascript-generators-how-i-stopped-writing-messy-async-code-forever-20a43807b5bd?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kainat Nafees`**

 <blockquote>My Unexpected Journey From Callback Hell to Graceful Control Flow
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>4.
+<h3>7.
 JavaScript Interview Series: Execution Context: The Heart of JS - <a href="https://medium.com/@huanzidage/javascript-interview-series-execution-context-the-heart-of-js-f24e621ced7e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Laixi`**

 <blockquote>JavaScript Interview Series: Execution Context: The Heart of JS
-Continue reading on Medium »</blockquote>

-<h3>5.
-10 Subtle JavaScript Mistakes That Cost Me Hours — and How I Stopped Repeating Them - <a href="https://javascript.plainenglish.io/10-subtle-javascript-mistakes-that-cost-me-hours-and-how-i-stopped-repeating-them-49872ee5e480?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Michael Preston`**

-<blockquote>A hands-on guide for developers tired of debugging the same issues again and again.
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
-Fructify: Quando Null Pointers Viram Frutas Deliciosas - <a href="https://medium.com/@gustavoxaviercontato/fructify-quando-null-pointers-viram-frutas-deliciosas-1d6e0e8d613f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gustavo Damasceno`**

-<blockquote>💡 A Origem: Um Problema Real de API
 Continue reading on Medium »</blockquote>

 <br/>